 13. Inanna – Mesopotamian goddess of war (and love)

-Inanna is somewhat unique among the mythologies of the world in that not only is she the goddess of war – she also represents love, war, justice, power, and sex.
+Inanna is somewhat unique among the mythologies of the world in that not only is she the goddess of war – she also represents love, war, justice, and power.
 Looking back at it and how the first God of War games used to have infamous love scenes, Innana might be the closest we’ll get to a female version of Kratos.

 She’s also been known as Ishtar, which is the name the Babylonians and Assyrians gave her.
-Who knows, maybe Kratos wouldn’t have too much reason to fight Inanna, and she might become a companion in his travels – after they had a good ol’ scuffle.
+Who knows, maybe Kratos wouldn’t have too much reason to battle Inanna, and she might become a companion in his travels – after they had a good ol’ scuffle.

 12. Irmin – Teutonic god of war

 This might be one of the most confusing gods on our list.
 Irmin has been considered to be the god of war of the Teutonic people and also the main god of the Saxon pantheon.
 However, things get complicated when it comes to his name.

 “Irmin” is believed to be the same deity as Yggr, which is another name given to Odin.
 Knowing that a confrontation between Kratos and Odin is bound to happen, maybe we’ll get to see the Ghost of Sparta beating the heck out of Irmin pretty soon.